-Maintain a global perspective and seek to profit principally from U.S. and foreign equity securities, currencies, exchange traded funds (ETFs), and other publicly traded instruments.

-Actively manage portfolio exposure, allocating assets based on a continuous review of global market conditions, and seek attractive reward/risk ratios (this may result in more active trading, and it may result in Guild's Global Aggressive Growth accounts at times being up to 200% invested, and at other times not being invested in securities at all).
+- Maintain a global perspective and seek to profit principally from publicly traded U.S. and foreign equity securities, currencies, exchange traded funds (ETFs), and other publicly traded instruments. - Actively manage portfolio exposure, allocating assets based on a continuous review of global market conditions, and seek attractive reward/risk ratios (this may result in more active trading, and it may result in Guild's managed accounts at times being up to 100% invested, and at other times not being heavily invested in securities).

-Concentrate in certain countries, sectors, and/or industries that have more attractive fundamentals, while avoiding those with poor fundamentals.
-For example, Guild may concentrate investments in the natural resource sectors such as energy or precious metals, or in countries that are beneficiaries of global economic growth or rising inflation, while avoiding countries or industries with poor reward/risk ratios.
+• Concentrate in certain asset classes, countries, sectors, and/or industries that have more attractive fundamentals, while avoiding those where guild believes the fundamentals are poor.
+For example, Guild may concentrate investments in the natural resource sectors such as energy and/or precious metals, or in countries that are beneficiaries of global economic growth or rising inflation, while avoiding countries or industries with less attractive perceived reward/risk.